astronomer/docs/astro/cloud-ide/deploy-project.md

 To deploy your pipeline and Cloud IDE project to Astro, you first need to link your Cloud IDE project to a GitHub repository.
 Astronomer recommends one GitHub repository for every Cloud IDE project.

-1. Open your project in the Astro Cloud IDE.
+1. In the Cloud UI, select a Workspace and then click **Cloud IDE** in the left menu.
 2. Click **Configure**.
 3. Enter your GitHub repository information.
 4. Click **Update**.